 - When are applications due?

-- What should I do if one of my letters of recommendation is not ready to mail in time to arrive by the deadline?
+- What should I do if one of my letters of recommendation is not submitted in time to arrive by the deadline?

 - What are my chances of admission?